The Best 12 Cities in the World for Book Lovers

 Some books are just better with pictures.
 And The Book of Kells is no exception.
 This 9th-century masterwork is the world’s most famous illuminated manuscript, and for good reason—just check out some photos of it.
 You can visit this national treasure at Trinity College in Dublin.
 Are you more into modern literature?
 Visit the James Joyce Centre for a walking tour of the city that gave the author of Dubliners and the famously inscrutable Ulysses his start.

 The City by the Bay has been the backdrop for many famous works of fiction, including Dashiell Hammett’s noir masterpiece The Maltese Falcon.
 Walking through the heart of the city will take you by many of the spots mentioned in the novel, including John’s Grill, which serves up a mean steak to this day.
 City Lights Bookstore is another can’t-miss literary hotspot in San Francisco, as well as the nearby Beat Museum.
 With any time you have leftover, walk through the Mission District to visit some of the cutest and most curated bookshops in the country.
+Looking for a gift for the one you love?
+These are must-have gifts for book lovers.

 One can’t find a city with much more literary history than Paris, where the salons held in Gertrude Stein’s house allowed greats like F. Scott Fitzgerald and Ernest Hemingway along with artist Pablo Picasso, to rub shoulders and butt heads over copious amounts of wine.
 Visit the historic Shakespeare & Company Bookshop, pick up a copy of the Paris Review and have a drink at La Closerie de Lilas, the lively bar where French writers like Paul Verlaine and Charles Baudelaire drank absinthe and scribbled down their first drafts.
 If you’re looking for a literary tour closer to home, though, check out these 9 literary landmarks in the United States that are definitely worth a visit.